Forecasting & Prediction

 1. Base multivariate features: 'temperature', 'var1', 'pressure', 'windspeed'

-2. Time related features such as: 'Year', 'Month', 'Week', 'WeekDay', 'Hour'
+2. Time-related features such as: 'Year', 'Month', 'Week', 'WeekDay', 'Hour'

-3. Trigonometric features such as to capcture cyclicity: 'hour_sin', 'hour_cos', 'WeekDay_sin', 'WeekDay_cos', 'Month_sin' as in the upper graph below
+3. Trigonometric features to capture cyclicity: 'hour_sin', 'hour_cos', 'WeekDay_sin', 'WeekDay_cos', 'Month_sin' as in the upper graph below.

-4. Spline features: Example 'hr_spline_0', 'hr_spline_1', 'hr_spline_2', 'hr_spline_3' etc as shown in the lower graph below
+4. Spline features: e.g. 'hr_spline_0', 'hr_spline_1', 'hr_spline_2', 'hr_spline_3' as shown in the lower graph below.

 5. New binary features such as 'Holiday', 'Weekend'

-6. One hot encoded variables 'var2_B', 'var2_C'
+6. One-hot encoded variables 'var2_B', 'var2_C'

 Training and Prediction

-The long term window model looks back a maximum of one year of hourly data and has the following general formulation:
+The long-term window model looks back a maximum of one year of hourly data and has the following general formulation:

 alphas = np.logspace(-10, 6, 25)